Topics Map > Instructional Continuity

 Viewing Proctoring Results

-You can see more a more detailed guide on viewing proctoring results on Respondus and Honorlock's respective websites.
+You can see more a more detailed results guide with visuals on Honorlock's website.